 Two months into 2018 and we’re getting our second remake of a classic horror film.
-First, we got the insipid re-telling of French horror film Inside and now Lionsgate Films is distributing another remake of George A. Romero’s Day of the Dead.
-Romero’s original ‘Dead’ trilogy has proven to be a treasure chest for film studios looking to churn out new zombie films.
-Yet with even The Walking Dead beginning to see dwindling television ratings, this remake may have missed out on the zombie renaissance.
-In this edition of Re-Animated we take a look at the two visions of Day of the Dead to see if Bloodline has some new ideas to inject into the ‘Dead’ franchise.
+First, we got the insipid re-telling of French horror film Inside.
+Now Lionsgate Films has released another remake of George A. Romero’s Day of the Dead.
+Romero’s original ‘Dead’ trilogy has proven to be a treasure chest for studios looking to churn out new zombie films.
+But zombies may be running out of steam.
+Even The Walking Dead is contending with dwindling television ratings.
+Timing is everything, and this remake may have missed the zombie renaissance.
+In this edition of Re-Animated, I take a look at the two visions of Day of the Dead to see if Bloodline has some new ideas to inject into the ‘Dead’ franchise.

-Romero’s two original ‘dead films, Night of the Living Dead (1968) and Dawn of the Dead (1979), are celebrated genre films that have received significant critical praise in the years following their release.
-In contrast, the third film in Romero’s ‘Dead’ trilogy, Day of the Dead (1985), while relatively well-received has garnered less critical attention.
-Admittedly Day of the Dead is the weaker of the three ‘Dead’ films, but I would argue it still represents a significant achievement in Romero’s filmography.
+Romero’s two original ‘dead films, Night of the Living Dead and Dawn of the Dead, are critically revered genre films.
+In contrast, Romero’s third movie in the trilogy, Day of the Dead, while well-received has garnered less critical attention.
+Admittedly Day of the Dead is the weaker of the three ‘Dead’ films.
+Nevertheless, it still represents a significant achievement in Romero’s filmography.

 Day of the Dead: Bloodline (2018)

-Romero’s original ‘Dead’ trilogy films have all received the remake treatment at least once.
-To date, Night of the Living Dead has at least three remakes or ‘re-imaginings’ with the best being directed by Tom Savini himself in 1990.
-Despite all the fanboy derision directed at Zack Snyder for his Watchmen and Batman vs. Superman work, his remake of Dawn of the Dead still stands as one of the better horror remake efforts.
-To date, Day of the Dead already has one re-imagining, the dreadful 2008 Day of the Dead.
+To date, Romero’s original ‘Dead’ trilogy films have all been remade at least once.
+Night of the Living Dead, for example, has three remakes and counting.
+Fanboys launch a lot of derision at Zack Snyder for his Watchmen and Batman vs. Superman work.
+Nonetheless, his Dawn of the Dead remake remains one of the better reboots proeduced.
+To date, Day of the Dead has already been re-imagined once with the dreadful 2008 Day of the Dead.

 Romero’s zombie films have always offered insightful political subtext running beneath the blood, gore, and spilled entrails.
-Bloodline’s creators set up a similar premise but clearly have no other ideas about how to explore Romero’s original ideas or build off of them with their own commentary.
+Bloodline’s creators set up a similar premise, but they’re clearly out of ideas.
+Nothing in Bloodline builds off of or re-interprets Romero’s original ideas.
+Moreover, Bloodline makes no effort to contextualize its story in any present-day concerns.
 From a narrative perspective, the remake is a hollow retread with nothing new to offer audiences.

 Its lack of biting political commentary is exacerbated by logical inconsistencies and convoluted storytelling.

-Its lack of biting political commentary is exacerbated by logical inconsistencies and convoluted storytelling.
-The remake has its own ‘Bub’, a spin-off of the ‘intelligent’ or ‘domesticated’ zombie, named ‘Max’, a depraved stalker in life.
+In addition, its lack of biting political commentary is exacerbated by logical inconsistencies and convoluted storytelling.
+The remake has its own ‘Bub’, a spin-off of the ‘intelligent’ or ‘domesticated’ zombie, named ‘Max’.
+But there’s nothing sympathetic about Max, a depraved stalker in life.
 What the Bloodline creators were trying to say with ‘Max’ is pretty unclear.
-Ultimately, the inclusion of the character just ends up feeling like a way to keep the remake spiritually connected to its source material.
-Of course, ‘Max’, played by Jonathan Schaech, does help the film as Schaech gives the strongest and, arguably, only good performance.
-The remaining performances range from stiff to outright terrible with the military brothers (played by Jeff Gum and Marcus Vanco, respectively) standing out as particularly awful.

-The gore effects in Bloodline are likely to satisfy some horror fans; there is enough blood-spurting and intestine-spilling action in the film to carry it through its run time.
-While the special effects are nowhere up the standard of work you would see from Tom Savini himself, they’re still remarkably better than what you might expect from other similarly low-budget films.
+At least the gore effects in Bloodline may satisfy some horror fans.
+There is enough blood-spurting and intestine-spilling action in the film to carry it through its run time.
+On one hand, the special effects won’t make you forget Tom Savini’s legendary work.
+Still, Bloodline’s gore and viscera is remarkably better than what you’ll find in most low-budget movies.

 Bloodline Should Have Stayed Dead